ejolly/svelteturk/docs/mturk-basics.md

 ---

-## How Mturk Organizes and Presents HITs to Workers
+## How Mturk organizes and presents HITs to Workers

 It can be helpful to understand how tasks are presented to workers by Mturk and how they are handled by Requestors for payment.
 Consider the following diagram: